 Demand Letter Service

 On average, 30% of cases are closed to client’s satisfaction during the demand letter phase.
-The most effective technique involves a well-crafted demand letter in local language from a local law firm followed by a phone call to the party in question from a local lawyer.
+The most effective technique involves a well-crafted demand letter in local language from our local law firm followed by a phone call to the party in question from our local lawyer.
 The remaining 70% of the cases are either moved to litigation, dropped by the client or the client elects to continue negotiations.

 Step One: Formal Case Review